Javid802/holbertonschool-hbnb/part1/README.md

-# HBnB – Technical Documentation
+HBnB – Technical Documentation

-## TASK 0 - High-Level Package Diagram
+TASK 0 - High-Level Package Diagram

----

-## Overview
+Overview

-This document presents a high-level package diagram of the HBnB Evolution application.
-It describes a three-layer architecture and illustrates how these layers communicate using the Facade design pattern.
+This document outlines a high-level package diagram of the HBnB Evolution application.
+It explains the three-layer architecture and demonstrates how these layers interact through the use of the Facade design pattern.

-The purpose of this documentation is to provide a clear understanding of the system structure, its components, and how different parts interact with each other.
+The goal is to give a clear and structured understanding of the system’s organization, its main components, and how they collaborate.

----

-## Architecture Overview
+Architecture Overview

-The HBnB application is designed using a layered architecture consisting of three main layers:
+The HBnB application follows a layered architecture composed of three primary layers:

+Presentation Layer
+Business Logic Layer
+Persistence Layer

+Each layer has a distinct role and communicates with others in a controlled and well-defined manner.

+Layer Descriptions
 1. Presentation Layer

+This layer serves as the entry point for user interaction.
+It includes API endpoints and service interfaces responsible for handling incoming requests.

+Whenever a user performs an action, the request is first processed here and then forwarded to the system through the Facade.

 2. Business Logic Layer

+This layer contains the core functionality of the application.
+It defines the main entities:

+User
+Place
+Review
+Amenity

+Its responsibilities include:

+enforcing business rules
+validating data
+managing the overall behavior of the application
 3. Persistence Layer

-Each layer has a specific responsibility and interacts with other layers in a structured and controlled manner.

----

-## Layer Descriptions

-### 1. Presentation Layer
-This layer represents the interface between the user and the system.
-It includes API endpoints and services that handle incoming user requests.

-When a user performs an action, the request is received in this layer and passed through the Facade.

----
-### 2. Business Logic Layer
-This layer contains the core logic of the application.
-It includes the main entities:

-- User
-- Place
-- Review
-- Amenity

-Responsibilities include applying business rules, validating data, and controlling application behavior.

----

-### 3. Persistence Layer
-This layer is responsible for storing and retrieving data from the database.
+This layer handles data storage and retrieval operations.
+It interacts directly with the database.

-It includes:
+It includes the following repositories:

-- UserRepository
+UserRepository
-- PlaceRepository
+PlaceRepository
-- ReviewRepository
+ReviewRepository
-- AmenityRepository
+AmenityRepository

----

-## Facade Pattern
+Facade Pattern

-The Facade acts as an intermediary between layers and provides a unified interface.
+The Facade acts as a central interface between layers, simplifying communication and hiding internal complexity.

-### Benefits:
-- Single entry point
+Advantages:
+Provides a single access point to the system
-- Reduced complexity
+Reduces system complexity
-- Improved maintainability

----

-## Package Diagram
+Improves maintainability and scalability
 ```mermaid
 classDiagram